Arunm619/coding/readme.md

 **4.String containing first letter of every word in a given string with spaces** [See Solution](https://gist.github.com/arun-sudharsan/080990497c07a9b8674ddea92923665e)

-5.Print all possible strings that can be made by placing spaces
+**5.Print all possible strings that can be made by placing spaces** [See Solution](https://gist.github.com/arun-sudharsan/b2a4e7e9b6b5a2bcc4da2bb7f6d2d144)

 Case Sensitive String :